Amelia's Story

 Death: August 10th, 1860 | 2 years old | at Green River, Wyoming

-Amelia Gunn was the second of nine children born to Thomas Gunn and Ann Houghton from England.
-In 1855 the family traveled from England to Philadelphia, Pennsylvania.
-They remained there to earn enough funds to journey west.
+The family came from England in 1855 to America and stayed in Philadelphia, Pennsylvania, where they landed.
+They remained there to earn money to come west.
 It was there that their daughter Amelia Mary Ann was born.
-The Gunn's left Philadelphia in 1860 and were able to connect with the John Smith Company to trek west.
-The company left Nebraska June 22, 1860 for the Salt Lake Valley.
+She was the 2nd child out of 9 that were in their family.
+The Gunn's left Philadelphia in 1860 and were able to connect with the John Smith Company to come to the Salt Lake Valley.
+The company left Nebraska June 22, 1860.

 “The mother happened to have some good linen on hand, from which burial clothes were made.
 They were also fortunate in having some new lumber which was to have been made into feed boxes for the animals, so from this a coffin was made.”